 Update in Respect of Competing Takeover Offers for Cardinal

 TORONTO, Oct.
-20, 2020 - Cardinal Resources Ltd. (ASX / TSX: CDV) (“Cardinal” or “the Company”) is providing an update to shareholders in reference to the ongoing takeover offers for the Company by Shandong Gold Mining (HongKong) Co., Ltd. (“Shandong Gold”) and Nord Gold S.E. (“Nordgold”).
+22, 2020 - Cardinal Resources Ltd. (ASX / TSX: CDV) (“Cardinal” or “the Company”) is providing a further update to shareholders in reference to the ongoing takeover offers for the Company by Shandong Gold Mining (HongKong) Co., Ltd. (“Shandong Gold”) and Nord Gold S.E. (“Nordgold”).

+On 19 October Shandong Gold declared the A$1.00 cash per share offered (“Shandong Gold Offer”) to be Shandong Gold’s best and final offer price in the absence of a higher competing offer.

 The Cardinal Board continues to unanimously recommend that Cardinal Shareholders ACCEPT the Shandong Gold Offer (in the absence of a Superior Proposal) and TAKE NO ACTION in respect of the Nordgold Offer.